OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 Este documento também está disponível em [português](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1-ptbr.html).

-The Open Banking Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Banking Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
+The Open Finance Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Finance Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
 There is a possibility that some of the elements of this document may be the subject to patent rights.
-OBBIS shall not be held responsible for identifying any or all such patent rights.
+OFBIS shall not be held responsible for identifying any or all such patent rights.

 .# Objective

-Specify the set of necessary certificates that must be used by participating organizations in Open Banking Brasil to ensure interoperability for validation, confidentiality, integrity and non-repudiation among participants, as well as for users and consumers of these entities.
-The public in this class are entities participating in Open Banking Brasil that issue certificates to authenticate themselves with other entities, as well as offer their customers a secure authentication channel.
+Specify the set of necessary certificates that must be used by participating organizations in Open Finance Brasil to ensure interoperability for validation, confidentiality, integrity and non-repudiation among participants, as well as for users and consumers of these entities.
+The public in this class are entities participating in Open Finance Brasil that issue certificates to authenticate themselves with other entities, as well as offer their customers a secure authentication channel.

 .# Notational Conventions